Malmesbury

 The abbey suffered during Henry VIII's dissolution of the monasteries, but the bulk of it forms a rare survival of the dissolution of the monasteries.
 It was damaged again during the civil war, but it still impresses by its scale and beauty.

 The Abbey is still an active parish church, and we happened upon a social event where some folks were gathered to raise money for their charity called Christian Aid.
-“Taking aid a people who are in need of provisions or whatever.”
 And Church of England masses are held here on a regular basis.
 The church has been rebuilt in various styles over the centuries, from Saxon to Norman, and Romanesque to Gothic.

 Next door is the oldest hotel in England, The Old Bell, founded in the early 13th century as lodgings for visiting monks.
 The building was extended and altered in the late 15th century or early 16th, and from c.
 1530 it was used as a cloth mill by William Stumpe.
 It's a four-star hotel with a high-quality restaurant.